dask/dask/docs/source/spark.rst

 to be built by users within the dask framework.
 This is probably the largest fundamental difference between the two projects.
 Dask gives up high-level understanding to allow users to express more complex parallel algorithms.
-This ended up being essential when writing complex projects like ``dask.array``.
+This ended up being essential when writing complex projects like ``dask.array``, datetime algorithms in ``dask.dataframe`` or non-trivial algorithms in machine learning.handling in .

 Developer-Facing Differences